newband-hq/baidu-translate-bundle/README.md

 ### Installation

-First add the dependencie to your `composer.json` file:
+First add the dependencies to your `composer.json` file:

     "require": {
         ...
-        "newband/baidu-translate-bundle": "~1.0"
+        "newband/baidu-translate-bundle": "dev-master"
     },

 Then install the bundle with the command: